-Creative Writing
+ENG 281 Creative Writing

 An introduction to the techniques of writing poetry, short fiction, and drama.
 Students will develop their personal styles while using writing for self-expression.
 Each student will create one complete work of short fiction by the end of the course.
-Prerequisite: ENG 101; Recommended: ENG 102 or ENG 110
+Prerequisite: ENG 101;

-Creative Writing: Poetry
+Creative Writing: Poetry 3